guillotinaweb/angular-traversal/README.md

 }
 ```

-And then we jsut have to declare the view prefix in app component to trigger lazy loading when any of these views is requested:
+And then we just have to declare the view prefix in app component to trigger lazy loading when any of these views is requested:

 ```ts
 traverser.addLazyView('dashboard', 'Folder', () =>